 Localization managers try to do their best, creating reference guides and adding spreadsheet notes that offer clues as to the true nature and intended meaning behind the text.
 But more times than they’d like to admit, confused translators are left with little option but to offer their best guess and continue to the next string.
 As a result, all manner of linguistic and formatting errors appear downstream.

 Leading translation management software now creates visual context automatically.
 Translators see source content exactly as it lives in an app, webpage, or document.
 And when they do, they suddenly have the clarity they need to make smarter judgments and supply translations that suit exactly what you wanted.

 There’s a difference between completing translations and engaging audiences.
 When coordinating strategies over spreadsheet and email, just getting work out the door on time can feel like a minor miracle.
 But when logistics are no longer a dominant concern, you get more time to make sure the linguistics achieve a real impact.

 Translation management software helps centralize all the brand resources and audience insights translators need to create the most accurate and authentic content.
 Additionally, even simple innovations like translation memory can dramatically improve the consistency and professionalism of your communications.

 Translation management shouldn’t be an all-consuming task for localization managers, much less the marketers and developers with competing priorities.
 Process automation empowers teams to get more done with fewer people involved, limiting the potential for localization to distract multiple departments.
 But since software-driven workflows also help turn activity into actionable data, every stakeholder can still retain a clear, real-time perspective of how projects are progressing.

-Download our ebook: 10 ways to Measure Translation ROI and learn how to measure the value translated content and native brand experiences will bring to your business’ bottom line.
+Download our ebook: 10 ways to Measure Translation ROI and learn how to measure the value localized content can bring to your business.